 This report, prepared by the OECD for the G20 at the request of Australia, provides policy directions for consideration by all governments through identifying, discussing and analysing a range of drivers at the root of the digital gender divide in order to bolster the evidence base and draw attention to critical areas for policy action.

 There is a need to develop metrics to assess the effects of the IoT in different policy areas.
 This paper proposes a taxonomy for IoT measurement.
 It also explores potential challenges for communication infrastructures due to the exponential growth of IoT devices through the application of connected and automated vehicles.

-This October 2018 workshop assessed how the landscape that created the need for the 2012 OECD Recommendation for the Protection of Children Online has evolved.
-Videos and presentations are available.
+This workshop, to be held on 15-16 October 2018, will assess how the landscape that created the need for the 2012 OECD Recommendation for the Protection of Children Online has evolved since then.

 The Global Forum will bring together experts and policy makers to foster regular sharing of experiences and good practice on digital security risk and its management, as well as mutual learning and convergence of views on digital security for economic and social prosperity.